c3posttrade/task-sample/README.md

-# task-sample
+# Sample Task API
-Sample api project to return tasks
+Sample dotnet project that exposes an api to return task details